 Next Tuesday, November 6, 2018, Massachusetts voters will vote on ballot Question 1—an initiative that, if passed, has the potential to adversely affect health care and specifically, devastate the mental health system statewide.
-Driven by the Massachusetts Nursing Association, a union that represents about 25 percent of the nurses in Massachusetts, ballot Question 1 seeks to impose rigid nurse-to-patient staffing ratios that would be catastrophic to the already overburdened behavioral health system.
+Driven by the Massachusetts Nursing Association, a union that represents about 25% of the nurses in Massachusetts, ballot Question 1 seeks to impose rigid nurse-to-patient staffing ratios that would be catastrophic to the already overburdened behavioral health system.

 What Is Question 1?

 The ballot initiative mandates arbitrary minimum nurse staffing levels in all units, in all hospitals, meaning:

 Implications of Question 1 on Behavioral and Mental Health Care

 Projected closure of 1,000 out of 2,950 beds statewide

 Estimated annual implementation costs of $80 million/year for psychiatric units in acute care hospitals, $100 million/year for freestanding psych & substance use treatment hospitals, $46 million/year for Department of Mental Health hospitals, and a total cost of $226 million/year to the behavioral and mental health system

 The cost to McLean, if Question 1 passes, will be greater than $10 million annually, assuming that nurses could be hired to meet the mandated ratio

 McLean’s projected nurse shortage would be more than 80 full-time equivalents